mohitxsh/Notion-to-Confluence/README.md

 1. Have node JS installed.
 2. In the project root directory, run `npm install`
-3. Next run `npm run client-install`
+3. Next run `npm run clientinstall`

 **Steps to Run:**